GusCaplan/node/doc/api/esm.md

 import './foo?query=2'; // loads ./foo with query of "?query=2"
 ```

-For now, only modules using the `file:` protocol can be loaded.
+For now, only modules using the `file:` and `data:` protocol can be loaded.

 ## Interop with existing modules